Danny Greene

-During the 1970s, Greene allied himself with mob-affiliated labor union leader John Nardi during the latter's war against Jack Licavoli for leadership of the Cleveland crime family.
-Competing factions set off more than 36 bombs, most attached to cars, in murder attempts, many successful.
-After the humiliating failure of multiple attempts of his life and Greene's decision to repeatedly taunt the Licavoli faction as "maggots" in the Cleveland news media, Greene was successfully assassinated in 1977 by Los Angeles crime family enforcers Ray Ferritto and Ronald Carabbia.
+During the 1970s, Greene allied with mob-affiliated labor union leader John Nardi during the latter's war against Jack Licavoli for leadership of the Cleveland family.
+The factions set more than 36 bombs, most attached to cars.
+While some of the bombs were unsuccessful in their attempts to harm, maim, or kill rivals, many victims were killed.
+21 of the bombings were in the city of Cleveland and 16 of the bombings took place in the suburbs.
+It is estimated by the FBI that Greene was involved in three of every four bombings.
+Other bombings in Cleveland, like the Thinker statue at the Cleveland Museum of Art in 1970, Playhouse Square in 1970, and ones at Cleveland schools in the 1960s and 1970s by George Cicero, were unrelated to Greene and the Cleveland crime family.

+After the humiliating failure of attempts on his life and Greene taunting the Licavoli faction as "maggots" in the local press, Greene was assassinated by Los Angeles crime family enforcers Ray Ferritto and Ronald "Ronnie The Crab" Carabbia.

-A subsequent police investigation revealed that Greene's murder had been a criminal conspiracy by the Italian-American crime families in Cleveland, New York City, and Southern California.
-The investigation also resulted in the defections of both Ray Ferritto and Los Angeles crime family boss Jimmy Fratianno, followed by the exposure and arrest of a mole inside the Cleveland FBI.
-The investigation also laid the groundwork for many successful Federal prosecutions of the Italian-American Mafia in multiple cities nationwide.
+A police investigation revealed that Greene's murder had been a criminal conspiracy between the Mafia families of Cleveland, New York City and Southern California.
+The investigation also resulted in the defections of Ray Ferritto and Los Angeles boss Jimmy Fratianno, followed by the exposure and arrest of a mole inside the Cleveland FBI.
+The investigation also laid the groundwork for many Federal prosecutions of the Mafia.